NicodemusGurion/nicodemusgurion.github.io/_posts/2023-12-05-Selected verses from the Quran and Hadiths.md

 Was it 6 days or 8 days?

-Surah 10:3
+Surah 10:3 says Allah created the heavens and the earth in 6 days.

 > Surely your Lord is Allah Who created the heavens and the earth in six Days,...

-Surah 41:9-12

-Allah created the heavens and the earth in 6 days.
+Surah 41:9-12 says Allah created the heavens and the earth in 8 days.
+2 + 4 + 2 = 8.

-> Ask ˹them, O  Prophet˺, “How can you disbelieve in the One Who created the earth in two Days?
+> Ask ˹them, O  Prophet˺, “How can you disbelieve in the One Who created the earth in **two Days**?
 And how can you set up equals with Him?
 That is the Lord of all worlds.
-He placed on the earth firm mountains, standing high, showered His blessings upon it, and ordained ˹all˺ its means of sustenance—totaling four Days exactly1—for all who ask. ...
-So He formed the heaven into seven heavens in two Days, assigning to each its mandate. ...
+He placed on the earth firm mountains, standing high, showered His blessings upon it, and ordained ˹all˺ its means of sustenance—totaling **four Days** exactly —for all who ask. ...
+So He formed the heaven into seven heavens in **two Days**, assigning to each its mandate. ...

-2 + 4 + 2 = 8.
-Allah created the heavens and the earth in 8 days.

 ## Muhammad did and did not do miracles